ktg269/robo-advisor-ktg269/README.md

 This is a robo-advisor-app (https://github.com/ktg269/robo-advisor-ktg269)

+This app will display the request date/time, last refresh date, latest close, recent high, recent low, our recommendation rating and explanation for a stock symbol entered by user.

 Issues requests to the [AlphaVantage Stock Market API](https://www.alphavantage.co/) in order to provide automated stock or cryptocurrency trading recommendations.